bitrix24/b24icons/README.md

 # @bitrix24/b24icons

-Bitrix24 SVG icons for development web-applications
+The library contains SVG icons for Bitrix24.

+Read more about the library in the [documentation](https://bitrix24.github.io/b24icons/).